 Senior Day Care varies from "custodial care" with programs for stimulation and rehabilitation to day care providing medical care and procedures.

-Senior Short Term Vacation Housing offers the chance to try before you buy.
+Senior Short Term Housing (Vacations and Snowbirding) offers the chance to try before you buy.
 It allows one to take advantage of a senior community in a distant location.
 People too frail for the rigors of hotels and restaurants for multiple days can vacation at a slower pace with needed care available to them.

 Interested in Selling a Home or Condo?